rodri-r/minecraft-on-akash/README.md

 ### Notes

 - All of the deploy.yaml files in the examples folder include RCON setup, so that you can interact with your server (You will need mcrcon https://github.com/Tiiffi/mcrcon) You can also delete the RCON lines and port, if you do not plan to use this.
-- Some of the example servers include auto backups to Filebase.com
+- Some of the example servers include auto backups to Filebase.com, but you can use other S3 compatible external storage options as you wish.